5. Teaching Prepositions of Place : The Dead Fish Mystery

 That’s right….so?
 There are a couple of keys on the table.

 -The teacher points to the slippers under the table.
 Does anyone know what these are?
-They’re slippers… Right, my girlfriend bought them for me for my birthday.
+They’re slippers… Right, my girlfriend bought them for me as a birthday gift.
 They are made of wool and they feel very soft.
 We can describe them as ‘fluffy’.
 Can you remember how we describe two things that are the same?
 A pair… Right, and where are they?
-Under the table…Correct.. so a sentence, please…
+Under the table…Correct.. so in a sentence, please…

 There’s a pair of fluffy slippers under the table.